frank209022019/sales-order-mono/README.md

 1. Install .NET 6 SDK and runtime from [Microsoft's official website](https://dotnet.microsoft.com/download/dotnet/6.0).

-2. Clone the repository to your local machine
+2. Clone the repository to your local machine from [GitHub](https://github.com/frank209022019/sales-order-mono).

 3. Update the connection string in the SalesOrder.API `appsettings.development.json` file to point to your database